sandrinodimattia/ssl-cert-expiration-to-slack/README.md

 # SSL Certificate Expiration to Slack Webtask

 This Webtask will verify the status of SSL certificate for one of more domains and post this to Slack.
-This is useful to monitor your own certificates but also certificates of external services yo uuse.
+This is useful to monitor your own certificates but also certificates of external services you use.

 ## Configure Webtask